 Make your single members truly a part of the Chavurah.
+If they wish to bring a guest to an activity, it should be allowed.

 Do I need to be a member of Temple Sinai in order to join a Chavurah?
-TEMPLE SINAI MEMBERSHIP is a PREREQUISITE for joining a Chavurah.
+Yes, this is one of the benefits of membership.

-The Five C's of Chavurah
+The Eight C's of Chavurah